Investigate machinery costs for transition plans

 “It’s basically renting,” Person says.
 “Farmers need to invest more time and effort in getting a better idea of their cost of production.”

-John Molenhuis, business analysis and cost of production specialist with the Ontario Ministry of Agriculture, Food and Rural Affairs, also says fixed costs like interest and depreciation are not given the same attention as general operating costs, such as fuel.
+John Molenhuis, Business Management Program Lead at Ministry of Agriculture, Food and Rural Affairs, also says fixed costs like interest and depreciation are not given the same attention as general operating costs, such as fuel.

 “You really have to crunch your numbers to make sure it makes sense for you,” he says.